sree2019/MavenBuild/README.md

 HelloWorld Servlet example with corresponding Dockerfile.
-Changing it one more time
+Changing it one more time again to test

 Use Maven Build first to create war file in Target folder.